zepben/edith-sdk/README.md

 The `seed` parameter is used to seed the pseudorandom number generator, making the random allocations reproducible.

+A callback function may be provided.
+It will be run on the set of mRIDs of named usage points.

 ## Line Weakener ##

     from zepben.edith import line_weakener